 The Arthur Kill 40 foot channel deepening contract was awarded in December 2014 with construction that began in 2015.
 The contract area is between Richmond County, N.Y./borough of Staten Island, N.Y.C. and Linden, Union County, N.J.
 This contract will provide for more efficient transit to and from the Phillips 66 refinery located in Linden.
 Construction could involve drilling and blasting of shale bedrock, in deepening the existing 35 foot channel to 40 feet.

-Once the navigation channels are deepened, the discipline of maintenance begins.
+Now that the navigation channels are deepened, the discipline of maintenance began.
 To ensure the uninterrupted flow of commerce, planned dredging of navigation channels, berthing piers and anchorage areas must continue because fine-grained waterborne sediment settle and accumulate on the bottom of waterways, causing shoaling which interferes with safe navigation.